Frequently Asked Questions

 Which facts should I know about the Master's Thesis?

 In general, the Master's Thesis is a theoretical essay on a topic related to one of the program’s modules of the student's choice.
-It is possible to integrate a research setting, but this is not obligatory.
+It is possible to integrate a research setting, but this is not mandatory.
 The timeframe to write the thesis may not exceed 6 months.

 Is it possible to collaborate with a laboratory in Ulm during the Master's Thesis?

 Depending on the cooperation of a laboratory in Ulm, this is basically feasible.
-It is possible to introduce students to the director of a department (e.g. pathology, experimental tumor research…), in order to establish personal contact.
+It is possible to introduce students to the director of a department (e.g. pathology, experimental tumor research…), in order to establish a personal contact.
 However, further commitment is subject to the individual decision of department directors.